obidea/semantika-endpoint/README.md

 Semantika Sesame
 ================

-Enabling Semantika SPARQL endpoint using Sesame Workbench.
+This project aims to setup a Semantika SPARQL endpoint through Sesame Workbench.
+The endpoint uses the underlying database system to answer SPARQL queries from users.

-Choose one of the installation guides below:

 Easy Installation
 -----------------

-If you are a new user of Sesame Workbench and never install one before then this guide is the best option for you.

 * [Download and install Tomcat 7.x](http://tomcat.apache.org/download-70.cgi) into your local machine.
 * Download and unzip the modified OpenRDF-Sesame WAR packages: